 "I can restore it all, then sit on the front porch with a Mint Julep in my hand.
 I'd wear a white embroidered cotton dress, a straw hat with lavender ribbons.
 We could discuss neighborhood news, serve cucumber tea sandwiches".

-Then he burst her bubble,"'Do you have any idea what it would cost to fix this place up?
+He burst her bubble,"'Babe, imagine the cost to fix this place up?
 Even if we did most of the work?"

 "I know, but I can dream, can't I?"

 They began to walk around, going from room to room.
 Callie wanders off by herself.
 Suddenly, he hears an ear splitting scream.

 "What the hell?"
 Cole bolts toward the sound.

 There is a yellow drawing of a body on the floor.